辛宝Otto

 Quick Testing of UIKit?#

 Through my exploration, I found two solutions for testing: creating a regular project and using a playground.
-Let's discuss each of them below.
+Let's talk about each of them below.

 The following solutions are based on Xcode 15.4.
-As versions iterate, some screenshots may change, but major changes are not expected.
+With version iterations, some screenshots may change, but major changes are not expected.

 1. Creating a Regular Project#